-DAVIS, GEORGIA — Geoff Bedford is a twenty-two year old recent graduate of Middle Georgia State University, formerly known as Macon State.
+DAVIS, GEORGIA — Biff Bedford is a twenty-two year old recent graduate of Middle Georgia State University, formerly known as Macon State.
 It’s a community college in Georgia, and it was there that Bedford got his Associate’s Degree in Political Science.
-Bedford considers himself a classical liberal — one who would be considered quite liberal by 19th century standards, but using the definitions of the times we actually live in would peg Bedford for most as a conservative who is okay with ending the War on Drugs, but also wants to ban abortion and doesn’t think that Affirmative Action is necessary.
+Bedford considers himself a classical liberal — one who would be considered quite liberal by 19th century standards, though most of his friends call him a “conservative.”
+Biff “hates the War on Drugs,” but also wants to ban abortion and doesn’t think that Affirmative Action is necessary.

 According to Bedford, he learned “unequivocally that government should just sit idly by and let its people struggle upstream against a system literally rigged against them” instead of “being a pussy-ass Social Justice Warrior whose all like sad about people being oppressed and shit.”
-He also said that the problem isn’t with white officers, it’s with how black people handle being pulled over unfairly for having committed no actual crime.
+He also said that the problem isn’t with white officers, it’s with how black people handle being treated unfairly for having committed no actual crime.

-Bradford says if more black people would just “shut up and take the abuse in the moment so that a few months later they can hope and pray that another instrument of the same system that unfairly put them into a cop’s cross hairs — the courts — will magically be on their side of all a sudden” that less black people would be shot by cops.
+Bradford says if more black people would just “shut up and take the abuse in the moment” so that a few months later they can “hope and pray that another instrument of the same system that unfairly put them into a cop’s cross hairs,” the courts, will “magically be on their side of all a sudden” and fewer black people would be murdered by cops.

 Bedford says that to him “the bottom line is simple.”
 He says that “until black people learn to just take it on the chin like the rest of us don’t have to because we live incredibly sheltered lives wherein we have almost zero interactions with police” that “black people will continue to be the victims of systemic police brutality and subversion of due process.”
 He admits that he “doesn’t ever life the life that an average black man does” but that he’s “still pretty sure he knows what’s best for them.”